Skip to content

 Michael John Lo

-Michael John Lo is a Times Colonist reporter covering weekend breaking news, post-secondary issues and the changing face of the capital region.
+Michael John Lo is a Times Colonist reporter covering breaking news, post-secondary issues and the changing face of the capital region.

 Before working for the Times Colonist, Michael was published in the Globe and Mail, The Tyee, and Capital Daily.